wultra/powerauth-docker/deploy/data/readme.txt

-Customize users in local LDAP file, if needed, or modify MySQL image init scripts.
+Customize users in local LDAP file, if needed, or modify PostgreSQL image init scripts.